mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 The above block of code has three parts:

-1. After importing the pandas and os libraries, it checks for a folder called "tf_idf_output" and create it if it doesn't exist.
+1. After importing the pandas and os libraries, it checks for a folder called "tf_idf_output" and creates it if it doesn't exist.

 2. It takes the list of .txt files from my earlier block of code and use it to construct a counterpart .csv file path for each .txt file.
 The output_filenames variable will, for example, convert "txt/0101.txt" (the path of the first .txt file) to "tf_idf_output/0101.csv", and on and on for each file.

 3. Using a loop, it merges each vector of tf_idf scores with the feature names from vectorizer, converts each merged term/score pairs to a pandas dataframe, and saves each dataframe to its corresponding .csv file.

-### Potential Variations of TF-IDF
+### Potential Variations of __tf-idf__

 #### Settings